lipmem/eichhoernchen-shdb2019/README.md

 npm i
 npm run start
 ```
-If the correct address does not open automatically use `localhost:3000`.
+If the correct address does not open automatically, use `localhost:3000`.

 ### Backend
 Disclaimer: For the backend to work you need more than 8GB RAM.